Bringing Experienced Owners Together

-Latest News Read here about the really promising debut of Lord Ben Stack at Haydock.
-He is in the Derby for 2015 and that now looks justified.
-Also see details of our new jumper, a 3yo store, The Fugitive, by top stallion Flemensfirth. >The Owner’s Opinion Read our blog, posted on 1st and 15th of every month.
+Latest News Read here about why September will be an exciting month.
+Lord Ben Stack comes out again in a maiden at Haydock before hopefully going for Group races.
+Primo Capitano will be our first NH runner of the season and looks top drawer >The Owner’s Opinion Read our blog, posted on 1st and 15th of every month.
 A mix of critique and commentary.
 Reducing the Costs Read how Owners for Owners reduces significantly the cost of partnerships.
 Top Quality Team Read about Karl Burke, Martin Keighley, Jamie Snowden, Philip Hobbs, Charlie Longsdon and Anthony Honeyball.
 Testimonials Read the views of trainers and partnership owners about our approach to horseracing.

 Five Goals We’re Striving to Achieve ....

 - Partnerships not syndicates: each horse has six Registered Owners, with equal shares.
 We are joint owners, not syndicate members.

 - Responsive trainers: open access to yards for all our owners.
 Frequent visits and close involvement.
 Our trainers personally know the owners.

 - Quality horses: carefully selected by the trainers and their agents.
 Buying and retaining horses with the potential to progress.

 - Value for money: keeping all costs to the necessary minimum.
 Fully transparent.
 VAT reclaim on behalf of owners.
 Annual cost summary.